santiagoahl/telco-customer-churn-mlops/README.md

-# **🖥️ Mini-Prod ML Challenge**
+# **🖥️ Customer Churn Prevention for Telco Companies**

-This Mini-Prod Challenges is part of a tech test @ Zubale for a ML Engineer postition.
+Hey there!
+Throughout this project we aim to proved a solution to **mitigate customers leaving your product**.
 It is made to code, build, test, deploy and test a **Customer Churn Predictive Model** using Python, Pytest, FastAPI, Docker and GCP.

 ---
 ## GCP Architecture